DaShi-Git/masterThesis/extensionCpp/README.md

-## this is the implementation of a lltm kernel from the official tutorial in Pytorch
+## This is the implementation of a lltm kernel from the official tutorial in Pytorch

 ### run in extensionCpp repository:
 ```bash